shapeshed/jekyll.shapeshed.com/_posts/2009-02-10-i_dont_sell_sheds.md

 ---
 layout: post
 title: I don't sell sheds!
-excerpt: About once a month someone contacts me trying to place an order for a shed.
+description: About once a month someone contacts me trying to place an order for a shed.
 A real shed that you can sit in.
 For once and for all I want to say I don't sell sheds..
 categories: [Personal]
 ---
 <h3>Just a pseudonym</h3>